 - Fox McCloud from Star Fox is one of the better documented examples of this trope.
 In the 1993 comic, his eyes were green in the early pages, then blue through the rest of the comic.
 They remained blue in Star Fox 2.
 Star Fox 64 had a particular Art Shift that did not show eye color at all, but Farewell, Beloved Falco and Star Fox Adventures firmly established him with emerald green eyes.
 But this began to slip again in Star Fox Assault, where most of the official art showed him with green eyes, but at least one picture not only showed him with blue eyes, but the blue faded to green within the same irises.
 They're green again in Super Smash Bros.
 Brawl.

 - In Metal Gear Solid 3, Big Boss' eyes are described as blue in dialogue, but they appear green.
 Snake's eyes were also dark green in Metal Gear Solid 2, but described in his bio in Metal Gear Solid 4 as blue and appear clearly blue in that game.
 They've appeared genuinely blue ever since.

 - Several Pokémon are listed as "green" in the Pokédex, when most Westerners would consider them teal: specifically, Bronzor, Bronzong, Golett and Golurk are all listed as "green"; this is especially unusual for the last two as they were designed by a Brit, James Turner (though the illustrator, Ken Sugimori, is Japanese).

 - There are several orange Pokémon as well.
 But the Pokédex ends up listing them as either red or brown.

-- It gets funny when Western had Red and Blue, whereas Eastern got Red and Green.
+- It gets funny when intentionally we had Red and Blue, whereas Japan got Red and Green.

 - Crashman is orange in game, but red character art.